Battle of Kolwezi: French Bonite (or Léopard) and Belgian Red Bean Operations

 On 20 May, the Paracommando Regiment landed on the airport and headed towards the city on foot.
 Elements of the French Foreign Legion opened fire and a few exchanges occurred before the units identified each other; the incident did not cause casualties.
-The Belgians then entered Kolwezi and started evacuating Europeans towards the Airport, leaving the securing of the city to the French.
+The Belgians then entered Kolwezi and started evacuating Europeans towards the airport, leaving the securing of the city to the French.
 The first hostages were evacuated to Europe at noon.

-The day after the airport was retaken, President Mobutu arrived in person to boost troop morale and reassure the population; he seized the opportunity to parade several European corpses in Villa P2.
+The day after the airport was retaken, Mobutu arrived in person to boost troop morale and reassure the population; he seized the opportunity to parade several European corpses in Villa P2.
 This struck Western public opinion and led to a widespread acceptance of the decision by the Elysée to launch the operation.
 Pierre Yambuya later reported that the Europeans of Villa P2 had in fact been executed by troops of Colonel Bosange because Mobutu wished to provoke an international intervention.

 Initially ordered to stay for 72 hours at most, the Belgians ended up staying over a month, along with Moroccan troops, supplying the population with food and maintaining order.

 On the afternoon of 20 May, Metalkat (now Metal-Shaba) was taken by the 2 REP, forcing 200 rebels away.
 Sergent-Chef Daniel was killed during the fight.
 This swift operation provided the paratroops with the surprise element that they exploited, capturing the centre of the city.
 Within two days, the entire city was under control, and 2,800 Europeans were secured and evacuated on 21 May.